bloominstituteoftechnology/React-Testing/README.md

 ## Stretch Goals

-Add an additional test file to test the files in the `./src/logic` folder.
+Add additional test files `logic.test.js` and `operate.test.js` in the `tests` directory to test the files in the `./src/logic` folder.
 The files in this directory aren't React components, so for testing them you'll actually just be using Jest without Enzyme.